wethod/learning-center-source/content/profit-loss/index.md

 ---
 ## Overview

-Here you can see how much your company has earned or has lost during each month of the current year, the "Profie & Loss" row shows you this piece of information.
+Here you can see how much your company has earned or has lost during each month of the current year, the "Profit & Loss" row shows you this piece of information.

 This data is obtained by subtracting from the [revenues](http://support.wethod.com/revenues/index/#) all the costs faced by the company.
 The costs can be of various kinds: